Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Your device’s settings and the software installed on it.

-In this section, you’ll find the most common solutions to each of these VPN connection problems so you can prevent your VPN disconnecting or turning off.
+In the sections below, we’ve explained the most common solutions to each of these VPN connection problems so you can prevent them from happening again.

 VPN protocols are the sets of standards and procedures used to establish an encrypted tunnel between your device and the VPN server.